 The MSN: Nursing Leadership and Management program option focuses on leadership development by training you to think and act strategically, participate in policy decisions and guide organizations through change and improvement.
-Coursework includes several business functions in clinical practice management, including human resources, marketing, finance and economics.
-You will also study research methods, current issues and trends and leadership methods within the health care system.
+Coursework includes several business functions in clinical practice management, including trends and leadership methods within the health care system, health care coaching, quality measures, population health, health information technology, health economics and finance, You will also study research methods, current policy issues, and participate in leadership practicum experiences.

 Who Should Apply